pusliaMary/pusliaMary/README.md

 I'm a front-end developer

-## My pet projects

-Now I work on my pet projects devoted to ecology, healthy nutrition, self-accountability and personal investment

-The first project is going to be a complex education platform to teach people how to reduce their ecological footprint, including issues description, effective empirical solutions, eco-store and ecological video-game

-The second project will make easier to people to buy healthy food and cook it in an easy way

-Self-accountability app is going to teach people to plan their life from easy to-do list to the entire personal life-management strategy

 ## My background

 I don't have tech related higher education, but I have economic (advanced mathematics included) and law degrees